peteroupc/peteroupc.github.io/randomfunc.md

 <a id=Choosing_Several_Unique_Items></a>
 ### Choosing Several Unique Items

 Often, the need arises to choose `k` unique items or values from among `n` available items or values.
-(This is also known as _sampling without replacement_.)
-The following assumes that each item has an equal chance of being chosen.
-There are several techniques for doing this depending on whether `n` is known and how big it is:
+The following assumes that each item has an equal chance of being chosen, unless noted otherwise.
+There are several techniques for doing this depending on whether `n` is known and how big `n` and `k` are:

 - **If `n` is not known in advance:** Use the _reservoir sampling_ method, implemented below.
 Although the pseudocode refers to files and lines, the technique applies to any situation when items are retrieved one at a time from a dataset or list whose size is not known in advance.